Skip to main content

 EndNote: Cite Smarter and Manage Your Research (In Person)

-In an increasingly complex and fractured information landscape, keeping track of your research can be an overwhelming task.
-Fortunately, tools are available to help.
-In this session we will introduce you to the bibliographic tool Zotero that can help you organize your research materials and save you countless hours in the course of your reading and writing.
-Zotero is a freely available citation management software that works through a web browser.
-Zotero is easy to use and allows you to collect, manage, and cite your research sources.
+Keeping track of your research can be an overwhelming task.
+Fortunately, EndNote can help!
+In this session, we will introduce you to a powerful citation management application, EndNote, which can help you organize your research materials and save you countless hours in the course of your researching, reading, and writing.
+EndNote is available at no cost to Northwestern students, staff, and faculty.
+It's easy to use and allows you to collect, manage, and share your research sources.
+You can also insert properly formatted citations and bibliographies as you write in Microsoft Word.

 17